Sauna: Potential health benefits

+Potential health risks

 Sauna bathing coupled with alcohol consumption or dehydration increases the risk of sudden death; the use of narcotic drugs, such as cocaine, also increases the risk.
 Being severely obese, having high blood pressure, or being diabetic all serve as reasons to decrease the duration of sauna sessions.
-Individuals prone to postural hypotension or severe valvular heart disease should use sauna cautiously to reduce the risk of a drop in blood pressure.
+Individuals prone to postural hypotension or severe valvular heart disease should use a sauna cautiously to reduce the risk of a drop in blood pressure.
 In people with cardiovascular disease, sauna usage is generally safe, as long as their condition is stable.
 However, sauna bathing is contraindicated in persons with unstable angina and severe aortic stenosis.
 A one-year study in Finland showed that only 67 (2.6%) of sudden deaths in saunas were non-accidental, mostly due to coronary heart disease.

 Pregnant women can use saunas as long as their core temperature does not exceed 39.0 C, as this may be teratogenic.

-Genital heat stress from frequent sauna sessions could cause male infertility.
+One study has found that genital heat stress from frequent sauna sessions could cause male infertility.

 Technologies

-Today there are a wide variety of sauna options.
-Heat sources include wood, electricity, gas and other more unconventional methods such as solar power.
+Today there is a wide variety of sauna options.
+Heat sources include wood, electricity, gas, and other unconventional methods such as solar power.
 There are wet saunas, dry saunas, infrared saunas, smoke saunas, and steam saunas.
 There are two main types of stoves: continuous heating and heat storage type.
 Continuously heating stoves have a small heat capacity and can be heated up on a fast on-demand basis, whereas a heat storage stove has a large heat (stone) capacity and can take much longer to heat.

 Heat storage-type

 Smoke sauna

 Smoke sauna (Finnish savusauna, Estonian suitsusaun, Võro savvusann) is one of the earliest forms of the sauna.
-It is simply a room containing a pile of rocks, but without a chimney.
-A fire is lit directly under the rocks and after a while the fire is extinguished.
-The heat retained in the rocks, and the earlier fire, becomes the main source for heating the sauna.
-Following this process, the ashes and embers are removed from the hearth, the benches and floor are cleaned, and the room is allowed to air out and freshen for a period of time.
+It is simply a room containing a pile of rocks but without a chimney.
+A fire is lit directly under the rocks and after a while, the fire is extinguished.
+The heat is retained in the rocks, and the earlier fire becomes the main source for heating the sauna.
+Following this process, the ashes and embers are removed from the hearth, the benches and floor are cleaned, and the room is allowed to air out and freshen for some time.
 The smoke deposits a layer of soot on every surface, so if the benches and back-rests can be removed while the fire is alight the amount of cleaning necessary is reduced.
-Depending on size of the stove and the airing time, the temperature may be low, about 60 C, while the humidity is relatively high.
-The tradition almost died out in Finland, but was revived by enthusiasts in the 1980s.
+Depending on the size of the stove and the airing time, the temperature may be low, about 60 C, while the humidity is relatively high.
+The tradition almost died out in Finland but was revived by enthusiasts in the 1980s.
 These are still used in present-day Finland by some enthusiasts, but usually only on special occasions such as Christmas, New Year's, Easter, and juhannus (Midsummer).
 Smoke saunas are popular in the southern Estonia and smoke sauna tradition in Võrumaa was added into UNESCO Intangible Cultural Heritage Lists in 2014.